RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `n01` and `n02` are examples of valid inputs.

-### filter_kg(action=remove_edges_by_stats)
+### filter_kg(action=remove_edges_by_std_dev)

-`remove_edges_by_stats` removes edges from the knowledge graph (KG) based on a certain edge attribute using default heuristics.
+`remove_edges_by_std_dev` removes edges from the knowledge graph (KG) based on a certain edge attribute using default heuristics.
 Edge attributes are a list of additional attributes for an edge.
-This action interacts particularly well with `overlay()` as `overlay()` frequently adds additional edge attributes. there are two heuristic options: `n` for removing all but the 50 best results, `std`/`std_dev` for removing all but the best results more than 1 standard deviation from the mean, or `percentile` to remove all but the best 5% of results. (if not supplied this defaults to `n`) Use cases include:
+This action interacts particularly well with `overlay()` as `overlay()` frequently adds additional edge attributes.
+By default `std_dev` removes all but the best results more than 1 standard deviation from the mean Use cases include:

-* removing all edges with normalized google distance scores but the top 50 `edge_attribute=ngd, type=n` (i.e. remove edges that aren't represented well in the literature)
+* removing all edges with normalized google distance scores more than 1 standard deviation below the mean `edge_attribute=ngd` (i.e. remove edges that aren't represented well in the literature)
-* removing all edges that Jaccard index less than 1 standard deviation above the mean. `edge_attribute=jaccard_index, type=std` (i.e. all edges that have less than 20% of intermediate nodes in common)
+* removing all edges that Jaccard index less than 1 standard deviation above the mean. `edge_attribute=jaccard_index` (i.e. all edges that have less than 20% of intermediate nodes in common)
 * etc. etc.

 You have the option (this defaults to false) to either remove all connected nodes to such edges (via `remove_connected_nodes=t`), or